As with any relationships, the refugees you support may experience a separation or divorce. Here we provide you with approaches to this challenge.

 As your support and sponsor agreement is built around a single family unit in one property, this is what you are responsible to provide as agreed between you and the Home Office.

 A separation or divorce may mean that the family members no longer wish to live together.
 Whilst there is much your group can do to support an individual to find alternative accommodation, you are not responsible for providing or paying for this.
 This responsibility will fall to the Local Authority in which the family resides, who will look for appropriate accommodation for the family member who leaves the family home.
+As mentioned, the family member may need to apply for homelessness, if they have not been able to find suitable accommodation for themselves.

 It is not your responsibility to try to keep the family together but instead, focus on providing links to organisations and advisers who are qualified to help.